 As in other spices, coriander is also rich in dietary fiber.
 100 g seeds provide 41.9 g of fiber, much of which is metabolically inert insoluble content.
 Dietary fiber increases the bulk of the food by absorbing water throughout the digestive system and thus aids in smooth bowel movements.

 Moreover, dietary fibers bind to bile salts (produced from cholesterol) and decrease their re-absorption in the colon, thus helping lower serum LDL-cholesterol levels.
 Together with flavonoid antioxidants, the fiber composition of coriander helps protect colon mucosa from cancers.

 Its seeds are an excellent source of minerals like iron, copper, calcium, potassium, manganese, zinc and magnesium.
-Copper is required for the production of red blood cells.
+Copper is essential for the production of red blood cells.
 Iron is essential for cell metabolism and red blood cell formation.
-Zinc is a co-factor in many enzymes that regulate growth and development, sperm generation, digestion and nucleic acid synthesis.Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure.
-Manganese is utilized by the body as a co-factor for the powerful anti-oxidant enzyme, superoxide dismutase.
+Zinc is a co-factor in many enzymes that regulate growth and development, sperm generation, digestion, and nucleic acid synthesis.Potassium is an important component of cell and body fluids that helps control heart rate and blood pressure.
+The human body utilizes manganese as a cofactor for the important antioxidant enzyme superoxide dismutase.

-Unlike other dry spice seeds that lack in vitamin C, coriander seeds contain an ample amount of this anti-oxidant vitamin.
+Unlike other dry spice seeds that lack in vitamin-C, coriander seeds contain an ample amount of this antioxidant vitamin.
 100 g of dry seeds provide 21 mg or 35% of RDI of vitamin-C.

 Furthermore, the seeds are the storehouse of many vital B-complex vitamins like thiamin, riboflavin, and niacin.